MaxCanntSwim/14-obsidian-git/calculus/Derivatives/Implicit differentiation.md

-The technique of implicit differentiation allows you to find the  [[derivative]] of y with respect to x without having to solve the given equation for y.
+The technique of implicit differentiation allows you to find the  [[Derivative]] of y with respect to x without having to solve the given equation for y.
 The chain rule must be used whenever the function y is being differentiated because of our assumption that y may be expressed as a function of x.
 ___

 $$x^2+y^2=4$$